- Download our Moving to Portugal Guide (PDF)

 Expats moving to Portugal are bound to experience some degree of culture shock, even if moving more for reasons of leisure and less for integration into a business environment.
 Learning about certain differences beforehand can help expats get a jump start on the process of settling in.

 Portugal is well known for its relaxed, slow pace of life that usually sounds appealing until it leads to frustration and exasperation.
 Bureaucratic processes can be long and tedious, often marked by redundant paperwork.
 This can be unnerving to new arrivals when opening bank accounts, filing tax information or applying for residency.

 Language barrier in Portugal

-Language is probably one of the biggest areas affecting expats moving to Portugal.
-Thousands of residents live outside the main centres, often causing them to feel isolated and without recourse to social opportunities.
-In many Portuguese towns, there are schools or organisations which offer free or low-cost Portuguese language classes, from beginners to more advanced speakers.
+Language is probably one of the biggest areas affecting those moving to Portugal.
+Thousands of expats live outside the main centres, often causing them to feel isolated and without the opportunity to socialise with locals.
+In many Portuguese towns, there are schools or organisations offering free or low-cost Portuguese language classes, with options for everyone from beginners to more advanced speakers.
 In addition to helping new arrivals get to grips with the basics of the Portuguese language, these courses are also great for meeting fellow expats.

 Learning the language is a key element to feeling more at home in Portugal, managing one's way through the system and, of course, being able to share conversation with the locals.
-It is also a key element to help new arrivals integrate themselves more smoothly, and feel like less of an outsider.
+It is also a key element to help new arrivals integrate themselves more smoothly and feel like less of an outsider.

-Local customs in Portugal
+Greetings in Portugal